jasonrodneybrooks/BlackMathematicians/README.md

-# BlackMathematicians
+# Black Mathematicians
-Scraped websites to create a dataset of Black Mathematicians.
+Scraped Wikipedia to create a .csv dataset of Black Mathematicians.